ichthyscode/boardgame/README.md

 - **Debugging Assistance**: If you encounter an error, you can ask the AI, 'Why is my loop not functioning?' and receive suggestions for fixing the issue.
 - **Learning Resources**: The AI can provide links to tutorials or documentation based on your current challenges, helping you learn more effectively.

-## Board Game Description

-### 30x30 Grid Movement Game

-This project includes a simple board game implemented in Flutter, featuring a 30x30 grid.
-The player controls a green block ('U') that can move around the grid using arrow keys on a desktop or by tapping adjacent cells on a mobile device.
-The game includes the following features:

-- **Movement**: Use arrow keys or touch input to navigate the grid.
-- **Highlighting**: Surrounding cells turn purple when the player moves.
-- **Blinking Effect**: Pressing the spacebar or shaking the device causes all white cells to blink green before resetting to their original colors.

 ## Contribution Guidelines